Yosemite Lumber Company: Timber Operations

 The Yosemite Lumber Company constructed its own logging railroad to reach their timber holdings.
 They started with a small two-truck Shay locomotive in 1912.
 A second, larger three-truck Shay was added the following year.
 The company used Yosemite Valley Railroad standard gauge bulk-head flat cars to haul timber.
 This meant that the same cars could move from the woods to the mill, loading only once.

 The company claimed a cut of 35,000,000 feet of lumber in the first year, employing nearly 600 men.
 The Yosemite Valley Railroad began to run excursion trips to tour the mill at Merced Falls as interest in the lumber plant increased.
 The mill was advertised as the “most modern and up-to-date in the entire west.”
 Logging occurred from April to November due to heavy snowfall in the mountains.
 The company took pride in its safety record before the first two fatalities occurred in July 1914.

 The Yosemite Lumber Company encountered challenges during World War I, with a lack of flat cars and available workers.
 Nonetheless, the company persevered and shipped six cars of finished lumber daily.
 They extended the logging railroad to Empire Meadow, which was approximately 15 miles from the incline.
 In 1919, the company tested a Climax locomotive, but ultimately returned it due to its inability to maintain a full head of steam.
 They replaced it with a fourth Shay locomotive.

 In February 1917, the Yosemite Lumber Company and the United States government made a timber trade to preserve the scenery along the Wawona road.
 The company exchanged land next to the highway for government timber in less conspicuous parts of the forest.

-In 1921, the company cut a record of 60,000,000 feet of lumber, adding 15 new log cars and updating some mill equipment.
-Despite a fire in September, which caused significant damage to the bakery and dining room at Merced Falls, the outlook was positive.
-In 1923, the company constructed more employee housing and adding a second story to the Yosemite Valley Railroad station.
-The company employed 700 workers, cutting over 70,000,000 feet of timber, an all-time record for the company at that time.
+In 1921, the company cut a record 60 million board feet of lumber, added 15 new log cars, and updated some mill equipment.
+Despite a fire in September that caused significant damage to the bakery and dining room at Merced Falls, the outlook remained positive.
+By 1923, the company had constructed more employee housing and added a second story to the Yosemite Valley Railroad station.
+It employed 700 workers and cut over 70 million board feet of timber, setting an all-time record for the company at that time.